A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Igreja da Santissima Trindade, Porto, Portugal

-As you start to make your Porto travel plans, we have a few tips for your trip.
-Whether you are staying in Porto for just one day, spending a weekend in Porto or plan to visit Porto in 3 days or longer, these tips will help you plan your time in the city.
+OK, we know you’re ready to make your Porto travel plans – but we have a few important tips for your trip.
+Whether you are staying in Porto for just one day, spending a weekend in Porto or looking to visit Porto in 3 days or longer, these tips will help you plan an enjoyable vacation to Portugal.

 When is the Best Time to Travel to Porto?

-Choosing the best time to go to Porto depends on a few different factors – like desired activities and your overall Portugal travel budget.
+Choosing the best time to go to Porto depends on a few different factors – like length of stay, desired activities and overall Portugal travel budget.

 Summertime in Porto

-Porto is busiest in the summer when the weather is hot and the sun is shining.
-June, July and August are ideal for swimming at the nearby beaches – however, the city is swarming with travelers.
-Prices go up in the summertime and crowds are thick.
+Porto is busiest in the summer when the weather is hot and the long days are full of sunshine.
+June, July and August are ideal for swimming at the nearby beaches – however, the city is swarming with fellow tourists.
+Prices peak in the summertime, getting reservations will be difficult and touring the sights can test even the most patient of travelers.
+We avoid Porto in the summer.

-During autumn and spring Porto sees far fewer guests, which means hotel prices are lower and it’s easier to get into the city’s top attractions.
-The weather tends to be sunny, but it is too cold for swimming at Porto beaches.
+During autumn and spring Porto sees fewer visitors, which means hotel prices are lower and it’s easier to get into the top attractions.
+The weather can be damp and fickle, as Porto is actually one of Europe’s wettest cities, with October typically seeing the most rain.
+The ocean is also likely too cold for swimming at Porto beaches.

 How To Get to Porto, Portugal